Data-Connexxus/.github/profile/README.md

 # Re-Introduction
-This is the updated work that was started within Project-Herophilus's Data Synthesis project (https://github.com/Project-Herophilus/the Synthetic Data Platform).
+This is the updated work that was started within Project-Herophilus's Data Synthesis project (https://github.com/Project-Herophilus/DataSynthesis).
 We have moved it to its own organization to help us give it a long term viable future as a free-standing asset.
 There are many more repositories now and we can focus on how to continue the great work done over the last three years by amazing individuals and companies like Red Hat, IBM, Microsoft and others.